Wadi Ghalilah: Toponymy

 Alternative Names: Wadi Ghalila, Wadi Ghalilah, Wādī Ghalīlah.

 The names of this wadi and its tributaries was recorded in the documentation and maps produced between 1950 and 1960 by the British Arabist, cartographer, military officer and diplomat Julian F. Walker, during the work carried out to establish borders between what were then called Trucial States, later completed by the Ministry of Defense (UK), on 1:100,000 scale maps published in 1971.

 Previously, there are multiple references to Ghalilah in the encyclopedic work published by the diplomat and historian John Gordon Lorimer (1870-1914), in the chapters devoted to the detail and description of the different tribes that inhabited the coast and the interior of the territory of the Musandam Peninsula.

 It also appears, with the spelling Wādī Ghalīlah, in the National Atlas of the United Arab Emirates.

 In the political and administrative organization of the Emirate of Ras al Khaimah, the name of the main wadi is frequently used as an identifying element of the entire territory covered by its drainage basin.

 In the case of Wadi Ghalilah, this drainage sub-basin is very large (76.32 km^{2}), comprising numerous towns, villages and farms widely scattered throughout its valleys and mountains.
 Naturally, it also includes all the ravines and tributaries of the main wadi.

 The same denomination is also used for postal purposes.

 For this reason, the mistake of considering that this is the only name that corresponds to all the different wadis, and even to some population centers in this region, is widespread, frequently ignoring the true name of each of these places.

 This has contributed to the tributaries of the Wadi Ghalilah: Wadi Litibah, Wadi Barut, Wadi Halhal and Wadi Khabb being sometimes incorrectly called Wadi Ghalilah.

 Geology and population

 The geographical area of Wadi Ghalilah, highly valued in geological studies of marine sediments, it was inhabited by tribes was historically populated by the semi-nomadic Shihuh tribe, section of Bani Shatair (بني شطير), distributed in the tribal areas of Maḩābīb, Raḩabah, Banī Sā‘ad and Hammad; and also by the section of Bani Hadiyah (بني هدية), which occupied, among other territories, the tribal area of Ahl Sayḩ.
+According to the 2023 RAK census, the population of Wadi Ghalilah is 1622.